rafacc1414/BusinessManager/README.md

 Usage
         ./ProjectManager.sh [options]
 Options
-   help, h           = Run the project. all               = Configure, build and run the project.
+   help, h           = Show the help of the program. all               = Configure, build and run the project.
 This argument is launch by default if no arguments is passed. configure         = Configure the project. clean             = Clean the project.